sindresorhus/sindresorhus.github.com/_apps/pure-paste.md

 1. Exclude the Office apps in the Pure Paste preferences.
 1. Turn off “Automatically Clear Formatting” and instead set a keyboard shortcut in the preferences.
 That way the clipboard stays unmodified until you use the keyboard shortcut to clear & paste.

-#### It does not clear formatting when copy-pasting an image inside Google Docs
+#### The app does not clear formatting when copy-pasting an image inside Google Docs

 Web apps do not follow the standard clipboard conventions that desktop apps do.
 When you copy an image in Google Docs, it just puts a bunch of HTML code on the clipboard.
 Pure Paste cannot easily know it's an image you copied.

+#### The app does not preserve links when pasting into Google Docs even with the “Preserve links” setting enabled

+There is a [problem with Google Docs](https://webapps.stackexchange.com/questions/69248/is-there-a-way-to-paste-rtf-text-into-google-document) where it strips links from rich text content.
+It happens even without Pure Paste.
+Web apps are generally bad at following platform conventions.

 #### Does it respect [nspasteboard.org](http://nspasteboard.org) conventions?